mvdh7/64PE513_precruise/README.md

 ### Reanalysis model forecasts

 The following plots are forecasts for 3<sup>rd</sup> February 2023, which is as far ahead as is currently available.
+Things will change over the subsequent days but the major features should not alter significantly.

 #### Nutrients